 Herein lies the problem.
 For many scientifically sound environmentalism and conservation has turned into a religion, where everything is sacrificed on the altar of “Nature.”
 The problem is that it dramatically mistakes what nature actually is.

 First, it actually harms the ecosystem.
 Basing conservation on this notion of pristine, leads us to try and protect every single animal.
 The result is a scenario in which, “We’ve turned the notion of natural selection on its head.
 Nature isn’t the only force that picks the [animals] that stick around — we’re doing it too.”

 The main cause of this backwards way of looking at conservation is this Disneyesque desire for a nature that is the opposite of Disneyland itself; untrammeled by dirty, capitalist human hands.
-In the book Rambunctious Garden which is sadly not a comedic Weekend at Bernie’s meets Midnight in the Garden of Good and Evil, author Emma Marris explains,
+In the book Rambunctious Garden, author Emma Marris explains,